smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     ![This is a screenshot of the Kubernetes management dashboard showing the value of a secret.](media/Ex2-Task1.15.png "View CosmosDB secret")

-16. Next, download the api deployment configuration using the following command in your Azure Cloud Shell window:
+16. Next, download the api deployment configuration using the following command in your Azure Command Shell window:

     ```bash
     kubectl get -o=yaml deployment api > api.deployment.yml
     ```

-17. Edit the downloaded file using cloud shell code editor:
+17. Edit the downloaded file using Command Shell code editor:

     ```bash
     code api.deployment.yml